WPManageNinja/fluent-affiliate-docs/guide/integrations/tutorlms-integration-with-fluentaffiliate.md

 Next, configure the rate:

-1.  **Select Courses/Categories:** In the selection box, start typing the name of the course or category you want to set a custom rate for, and choose it from the list.
+1.  **Select Courses/Categories:** In the selection box, start typing the name of the course or category you want to set a custom rate for, and choose it from the list
 2.  **Select Rate:** Enter the commission value you want to set (e.g., 30).
 3.  **Select Rate Type:** Use the dropdown menu to select whether the rate is a **Percentage (%)** of the sale or a **Fixed** amount.
 4.  **Add More Rules:** To create another custom rate for a different course or category, click the **+ Add New Group** button.
 This will add a new row for you to configure.